anastassiavybornova/bike-node-planner-data-denmark/docs/download-recent-data.md

 ### Manual download

 Log in with your credentials at GeoFA.
-If you have the necessary access rights, you will be able to now see the data displayed on the [interactive map](https://geofa-kort.geodanmark.dk/app/fkg/?config=/api/v2/configuration/fkg/configuration_fkg_udgivet_5f465f5d3181f687353260.json#Basis_kort/8/9.8328/55.9892/fkg.t_5609_cykelknudepunktsstraekninger,fkg.t_5608_cykelknudepunkter). **WIP - consult with GeoFA whether instructions can be provided**
+If you have the necessary access rights, you will be able to now see the data displayed on the [interactive map](https://geofa-kort.geodanmark.dk/app/fkg/?config=/api/v2/configuration/fkg/configuration_fkg_udgivet_5f465f5d3181f687353260.json#Basis_kort/8/9.8328/55.9892/fkg.t_5609_cykelknudepunktsstraekninger,fkg.t_5608_cykelknudepunkter).

+1. To download the file `cykelknudepunkter.gpkg`, go to: `Menu > Cykelknudepunktsnetværk > `**`Cykelknudepunkter`**` > ... > Download button > Download > GeoPackage > Click to download`
+1. To download the file `cykelknudepunktsstraekninger.gpkg`, go to: `Menu > Cykelknudepunktsnetværk > `**`Cykelknudepunktsstraekninger`**` > ... > Download button > Download > GeoPackage > Click to download`

+Place both downloaded files in the folder `bike-node-planner-data-denmark/data/network-technical/geofa`.

 ## Preprocess data

-Verify that data download to `data/network-technical/geofa/` has been successful.
+Verify that automated or manual data download to `data/network-technical/geofa/` has been successful.
 There should be the following files in the folder:
+* `cykelknudepunkter.gpkg`
-* ...
-TODO
+* `cykelknudepunktsstraekninger.gpkg`

 If so, you can now run the preprocessing script that will generate simplified network data and save it to `data/network-communication/geofa/`.

 To run the preprocessing script, in your terminal and with the `knupu` environment activated, run:

 ```
 python scripts/recent-data-simplify.py